ihekusmiles/se_project_spots/README.md

 At the smallest viewport, between 320px and 630px, the layout changes to a single card per row.
 Other elements such as font sizes/padding and margin distances as well as the profile button and profile avatar change in size accordingly:

 ![Page at 435px](./images/435px.png)

+**Javascript Integration**

+Javascript is used in order to select elements and manipulate page behavior without touching HTML code.
+Furthermore, Javascript is used to close and open modals using functions and the Event Listener method.

 ## Plan on improving project